kljensen/py-reqcache/README.rst

-py-reqcache: Caching for Python's Request Package
+Caching for Python's Request Package
 =========================

 py-reqcache is a Python_ package that provides caching for